szeider/mcp-dblp/README.md

 ## Prompt

-Incuded is an [instructions prompt](./instructions_prompt.md) which shoudl be issued togther with the text conatining citations.
+Included is an [instructions prompt](./instructions_prompt.md) which should be used together with the text containing citations.
 On Claude Desktop, the instructions prompt is available via the electrical plug icon.

 ## Tool Details